adonSh/workUtils/README.md

-Shell script for managing a todo list
+Scripts for managing work-related tasks